Proof-of-Principle Experiment on a Displacement-Noise-Free Neutron Interferometer for Gravitational Wave Detection: Review of Neutron DFI using four-speed unidirectional neutrons

 We use a phasor diagram to intuitively explain the cancellation of BS noises and the preservation of GW signals, as shown in Figs. \ref{fig:2a}-\ref{fig:2b}.
 In these figures, the Fourier component of the interference signal at $\Omega$, $S_{\mathrm{x}}(\Omega) e^{j \Omega t}$, where x indicates the source of the displacement or GW signal, is represented as arrows originating from the origin.
 For example, $S_\mathrm{BS_U,1}$ suggests the interference signal of neutrons with speed $v_1$, affected by the displacement noise of $\mathrm{BS_U}$.
 At the same time, $S_\mathrm{GW_L,2}$ indicates the interference signal of neutrons with speed $v_2$, affected by the GW signal in the lower part of the interferometer in Fig. \ref{fig:1}.
 Note that although the amplitude and initial phase of these noises or signals are arbitrary, they are assumed to be the same in these figures for simplicity.
 It is essential to recognize that the phase (indicated as the rotating arrows in the figures) is accumulated more for the BS noises than the GW signals, because of the difference in path length from the mirror.
 The tangerine and purple arrows correspond to the residuals of BS noises and GW signals after canceling the mirror noises by Eqs. \eqref{eq:1}-\eqref{eq:2}, which are free from any mirror displacement.
 The parallelism of these arrows results from the condition on the neutron speeds shown in Eq. \eqref{eq:3}.

 The key to canceling the $\mathrm{BS_U}$ and $\mathrm{BS_L}$ noise components in Fig. \ref{fig:2a} — after the mirror displacement noise has been removed — lies in the fact that the tangerine and purple arrows are parallel.
 The $\mathrm{BS_U}$ and $\mathrm{BS_L}$ noise can be eliminated by subtracting these two vectors, weighted by coefficients $c_{14} (\Omega)$ and $c_{23} (\Omega)$ that account for their amplitude differences.
 In contrast to BS noises, the residual GW signals are preserved in Eq. \eqref{eq:4} because the length ratio of the arrows in the GW signals in Fig. \ref{fig:2b} is different from that in BS noises.
+In Fig. \ref{fig:2a}, the tangerine arrow is more than twice as long as the purple one and points in the opposite direction.
+In contrast, in Fig. \ref{fig:2b}, the tangerine arrow is slightly shorter than the purple one and points in the same direction.
+This difference illustrates that the GW signals are not canceled by the combination that eliminates the BS noises.

 Here it should be emphasized that for the DFI combination, sufficient angular differences between the arrows in Figs. \ref{fig:2a}-\ref{fig:2b} are crucial, because they create differences in the length ratio between BSs noises and GW signals.
 This angular difference, which corresponds to the difference of phase shifts in terms of noise and signal, is the essence of DFI.